 The worst thing you can do is ignore estate planning issues or fail to keep your beneficiary designations updated.

 At Law Offices of John Mangan, P.A., we help clients build a solid plan for their estates, one that fits their circumstances.
-Please contact us at 772-324-9050 to schedule an appointment or fill out our Contact Form.
-We are located in Palm City, Florida, and serve clients in surrounding communities like Stuart, Hobe Sound, Port St. Lucie, and Jupiter.
+Please contact us to schedule an appointment or fill out our Contact Form.
+We are located in Palm City, Florida, and serve clients in the surrounding communities of Stuart, Hobe Sound, Port St. Lucie, and Jupiter.